isotopp/isotopp.github.io/content/posts/2020-08-03-mysql-foreign-keys-and-foreign-key-constraints.md

 - We have to define an index in the foreign key column in `b`.
 When we don't, MySQL does this automatically and uses the constraint name for this.
 Leave off `index a_id (a_id)` from our `CREATE TABLE b` statement, and see what you get.
 - The constraint we define can get a name, or MySQL chooses one when we leave of the `constraint a_id_exists` part of the statement.
 - We then describe which of "our" columns points to what column in the other table: `foreign key (a_id) references a(a_id)`.
-- Finally we get to say what shall happen when there are update or delete statements that would invalidate the relationship.
+- Finally, we get to say what shall happen when there are update or delete statements that would invalidate the relationship.
 This part is also optional.

 Thus, the shortest possible definition of `b` would be